Do you know your way around your website’s security better than a hacker?

 - Hack into your server to use for any number of dirty schemes

-You may be up to date today, but how do you know they didn’t break in while you were vulnerable?
-Once they get in, they create 'back doors'.
-Back doors are entry points where they can easily get in anytime they want.
-That way, if you update your website and eliminate the vulnerability, they have a way to get back in any time they want.
+Just like your computer– You may be up to date today on your website, but how do you know you didn’t get hacked while you were vulnerable?
+Once hackers get in, they create 'back doors'.
+Back doors are their own portals to your information.
+They are entry points where harm can easily get in at any time.
+Think about that.
+Even if you update your website and eliminate the perceived vulnerability, these guys have a way to get back in any time they want.

-- Source Code repository and back ups
+- Source code repository and back ups

 - Routine application maintenance where your CMS is updated with security enhancements